SSHOTA-box/Nishika-LLM-1st-place-solution/README.md

 [English](README.md) | [日本語](README_JA.md)

 # Revamp × Nishika LLM Competition — 1st Place Solution
+※The Japanese version is the most up-to-date.
+If you would like more detailed information, I recommend referring to the Japanese version.

 Training, inference, and ensemble code used by team SSS_lab.